01 of 10

 The sashiko stitch is worked in the same manner as a basic running stitch.
 The only difference is that the space in between each stitch must be half the length of a full stitch.
 The stitches are longer and the gaps are half the size of the stitches.

-Sashiko patterns should be worked in heavier embroidery threads such as all 6 strands of embroidery floss, a size 8 or 22 pearl cotton or traditional sashiko thread, which comes in different weights and many colors.
+Sashiko patterns should be worked in heavier embroidery threads such as all 6 strands of embroidery floss, a size 8 pearl cotton or traditional sashiko thread, which comes in different weights and many colors.

 Use a long needle with an oval-shaped eye that can easily accommodate the thread.
 Darning and milliners' needles are good choices for sashiko.